Get smart by setting up a smart home

 Many appliances or systems can be controlled using an app on a smart device, connected via bluetooth or wi-fi.
 However, you may also want to consider the benefits of using a smart hub, which enables you to coordinate your smart products so they talk to each other and perform functions or ‘routines', like turning on the kettle at a set time after your heating comes on.
 Certain smart home controllers, like Google Home, respond to voice commands.

 Easy to retrofit or install in new builds, adding smart LED lighting can be as simple as replacing a light bulb.
 It can be operated remotely via an app so you can, for example, switch it on and off to give the impression someone is at home – handy for security reasons.
-And, says Sengled director David Clerk, “You can receive live energy reports on your phone for each smart light so you can easily monitor usage.”
+Plus, you can use your phone to check live energy reports to help you monitor your usage.

 The possibilities with smart lights range from novel effects (bulbs that flash colours when you receive a text message) to the incredibly practical, such as versions that incorporate movement sensors – perfect for late-night trips to the toilet.
 A smart light is also an easy way to add dimmable lights to a lounge or bedroom without the need for electrical rewiring.